wp-plugins/wp-video-posts/readme.txt

 6. WP Video Posts Front End Uploader.

 == Changelog ==
+= 1.5.4 =
+- Fixed issue with dimensions in the plugin configurations for height and width.
+- Added a check to the encoded file to determine what tags was used.
+- Tested with the latest version of Wordpress to ensure compatibility.

 = 1.5.3 =
 - Removed a couple of flags in the FFMPEG command due to a number of people's FFMPEG installation not being configured to support these parameters.
 - This version fixes the bug where upon uploading a video, the thumbnail gets generated but the video file that is converted is of 0 bytes.